Bill Raising Federal Minimum Wage To $15 Heads To U.S. House Floor

 "After nearly 10 years with no increase in the federal minimum wage, minimum-wage workers have suffered a 17 percent pay cut due to inflation," said Chairman Bobby Scott, D-Va., who had introduced the Raise the Wage Act.
 "The result is that there is no place in America where a full-time worker who is paid the current federal minimum wage can afford a modest two-bedroom apartment."

 But Rep. Virginia Foxx, R-N.C., said the bill would result in "significant job losses for hourly workers around the country" and would "hammer" small businesses by increasing the cost of labor.
-She called the legislation "blatantly socialist," and said it was "at best a foolish policy proposal.
+She called the legislation "blatantly socialist" and said it was "at best a foolish policy proposal.
 At worst, it's an intentionally dishonest political stunt."

 This is the Democrats' latest attempt at raising the federal minimum wage.
 It faces a high hurdle in the Republican-controlled Senate.
 Even so, raising the federal minimum has been picking up steam over the years.

-Sen. Bernie Sanders had championed the $15 minimum wage for years and campaigned on it during his 2016 presidential bid — which he's like do again in 2020.
-But this year, his Senate version of the Raise the Wage Act now also has the support of many other Democratic lawmakers who are running for president.
+Sen. Bernie Sanders, an independent who caucuses with the Democrats, had championed the $15 minimum wage for years and campaigned on it during his 2016 presidential bid — which he's likely to do again in 2020.
+But this year, his Senate version of the Raise the Wage Act now has the support of many Democratic lawmakers who are running for president.

 More than 190 Democrats have signed onto Scott's bill in the House, which the party controls.
+House Majority Leader Steny Hoyer's office said he will bring the Raise the Wage Act to the House floor for a vote in the coming weeks.

 "One job should be enough to live in this country," said Rep. Andy Levin, D-Mich.

 The federal minimum wage has remained at $7.25 an hour for a decade, even as inflation makes every dollar less valuable over time.
 Since 2012, the "Fight for $15" campaign — backed by the Service Employees International Union — has been advocating for higher pay for workers in fast food, retail and other industries.